elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

 If we want to connect an LED we can do that as in the figure above.
 We connect the cathode of the LED (through a resistor) to the GND pin, and the anode to one of the data-carrying pins (the one corresponding to bit 6, in this case).
 The resistor is required to stay within the maximum current allowed by the LED.

-Now, if we *set* bit 6 in Port D, the pin will be at 3.3V, and a current will run through the LED, making it glow.
+Now, if we *set* bit 6 in Port D, the pin will be at 3.3V, and current will run through the LED, making it glow.
 If we *clear* bit 6, the pin will be at 0V (same as the GND pin) and there will be no current, and no light.

 ### Configuring a pin for output
 Each pin in the port can *either* be an input pin *or* an output pin, at any given time.
 If the pin is configured as an input pin, we can read the corresponding bit to find out if the pin is at 3.3V (bit is 1) or 0V (bit is 0).
 Right now, we want pin 6 to act as an output bit, so we have to configure Port D accordingly.